macalinao/preston/README.md

 ```

 ### Population
 Fields that were marked for population in the query are now populated.
-TODO: Security
+You can change what fields are returned using [population transformers](#population-transformers).

 ### Execution
 At this point in the pipeline, `query.exec()` is called and we query the database.